HTRomance-Project/medieval-latin/README.md

 ## Transcription guidelines

-The transcription guidelines are described in a paper available on [HAL](https://hal-enc.archives-ouvertes.fr/hal-03828353) and published at the Journal for Open Humanities Data.
-It provides specific details about the selection process, the transcription methods and choices, as well as details about output (mainly the [Generic CREMMA Model for Medieval Manuscripts (Latin and Old French)](https://zenodo.org/record/7234166#.Y7f69afMJhE) for [Kraken](https://kraken.re))
+The transcription guidelines are described in a paper available on [HAL](https://hal-enc.archives-ouvertes.fr/hal-03828353) and published in the Journal for Open Humanities Data.
+The paper provides specific details about the selection process, the transcription methods and choices, as well as details about the output (mainly the [Generic CREMMA Model for Medieval Manuscripts (Latin and Old French)](https://zenodo.org/record/7234166#.Y7f69afMJhE) for [Kraken](https://kraken.re))

 ## Data

-ALTO and images can be found in the directory data.
-Each subfolder of data corresponds to a single manuscript, identified by its bookshelf.
+ALTO and images can be found in the directory called `data/`.
+Each subfolder of `data/` corresponds to a single manuscript, identified by its shelfmark.

 <!-- BeginTable -->